textcreationpartnership/A00289/README.md

 ##Content Summary##

 #####Front#####
-A very lively portrayture, of the most reverend arch-bishops, the right reverend bs. of the Church o

 #####Body#####
+THE NAME of Bishop is found in the New Testament, so as the controversie is not about the name, whet
+    _ POSITION 1.
+That Bishops jure Divino, are Superiours to other Ministers.

+    _ POSITION 2.
+They are Di•…cesan Bishop•…by divi•… right.

+    _ POSITION 3.
+They are 〈◊〉 called Lord〈◊〉.

+    _ POSITION 4. 〈2 lines〉.

+    _ POSITION 5. 〈2 lines〉.

+    _ POSITION 6.
+They are Priests and may so bee rightly called.
+Though they be Bishops, yet they forget not their Priesthood, but will be called Priests.

+    _ POSITION 7.
+They stand for, and d•…e mai•…taine all Cerem•…nies upon very good grounds.

+    _ POSITION.
+8. They judge it necessary that whatsoever is amisse in the Church, should be caref•…ly and speedily reformed, and this is evident to all.

-1. And why they set themselves to be 〈◊〉 ready 〈◊〉, is, for these •…roved reasons.
+      * And why they set themselves to be 〈◊〉 ready 〈◊〉, is, for these •…roved reasons.

+    _ POSITION 9.
+They may very well rule by their sole power alone.

+    _ POSITION.
+10. Their high authority so lawfull, they all obtaine by very lawfull meanes.

+    _ POSITION 11.
+They may not forsake their so warra•…table Lordly Prelaticall standing.

+    _ POSITION 12.
+No Bishops, no King; this is undeniable.

+    _ POSITION 13.
+They stand wholly, for a learned, grave, paineful and godly ministery.

-1. First, For a Learned Ministery.
+      * First, For a Learned Ministery.

-1. 2.
-For a Grave Ministery.
+      * 2. For a Grave Ministery.

-1. 3. 〈◊◊◊〉.
+      * 3. 〈◊◊◊〉.

-1. 4. 〈◊◊◊〉.
+      * 4. 〈◊◊◊〉.

+    _ POSITION 14.
+They hate to 〈◊〉 the King.

+    _ POSITION 15.
+They greatly further the peoples knowledge in divine things 〈◊◊〉 their ignorance.〈◊〉

+    _ POSITION 16.
+They have a speciall care; that God being a 〈◊〉, should have a spirituall 〈◊〉, and this 〈◊〉 according to his written word.

+    _ POSITION.
+17. They preferre the Churches union, and what God requireth to be done, before their owne Lordly dignity, and what they themselves command.

+    _ POSITION.
+18. They be the greatest Enemies, that the Church of Rome 〈◊◊〉 amongst us.

+    _ POSITION 19.
+They ahborre all shew of 〈◊〉.

+    _ POSITION.
+20. They may very lawfully minister the 〈◊〉 ex officio, to any whom they dare call before them.

+    _ The Conclusion.

-1. Before the Convocation.
+      * Before the Convocation.

-1. In the time of their sitting.
+      * In the time of their sitting.

-1. After the Convocation is dissolved.
+      * After the Convocation is dissolved.

 #####Back#####

-A very lively portrayture, of the most reverend arch-bishops, the right reverend bs. of the Church o **Types of content**
+1. Twenty irrefragable POSITIONS.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!